California settles lawsuit with Sacramento suburb over affordable housing project

 “Elk Grove is proud of the role it has played as a leader in the development of affordable housing in the region,” the city said in a statement.
 “The City is hopeful that in the future the State will work more collaboratively with cities to partner in the development of affordable housing rather than use precious resources in the pursuit of unnecessary litigation.”

-The Elk Grove Planning Commission denied the project in 2022, saying having residences on the first floor breached city standards for that part of town.
+The Elk Grove Planning Commission denied the Old Town project — called the Oak Rose Apartments — in 2022, saying having residences on the first floor breached city standards for that part of town.

-Elk Grove settled another lawsuit earlier this year over the project in Old Town, called the Oak Rose Apartments, and approved an 81-unit affordable housing project in a different location.
+Elk Grove settled another lawsuit earlier this year over the project and approved an 81-unit affordable housing complex by the same developer in a different location.

 The state needs to build 2.5 million homes by 2030 to keep up with demand, according to the California Department of Housing and Community Development.